 Specific venues give door supervisors a dress code on what they can and cannot wear.
 Clothing is available that not only fits in with the uniform policy but keeps them safe.
 What should a door supervisor wear?

 The work a door supervisor undertakes means they do not need safety hats you see on construction sites.
 However, wearing hats on the job is a good way to stay safe and not break the dress code either.

-Warm wool hats are beneficial for door supervisors.
-They mainly work in the evening when the weather is colder.
-A hat allows them to remain in the cold environment for a long time, compared to putting themselves at risk of developing a cold-related illness or injury.
+Warm beanie hats are highly beneficial for door supervisors.
+They mainly work in the evening or late at night when the weather is colder.
+A hat allows door supervisors to remain in a cold environment for a long time, without putting themselves at risk of developing a cold-related illness or injury.

 It is important to consider the material of the hat.
 If there is rain, cotton is not the best option as insulation is lost.
-However, wool keeps its insulation qualities.
-In the heat and during the summer, a hat is unnecessary.
-When there is plenty of light, make sure to keep the eyes protected.
-When choosing appropriate eyewear as part of their uniform, they should opt to use polarised lenses.
+However, wool keeps its insulation qualities, as do modern synthetic fibres such as Thinsulate™.

 In more severe cases, PPE equipment such as kevlar vests provides additional safety when on the job.
-Bodywarmers and fleece jackets are worn underneath the high-vis equipment to offer additional protection.
+This is highly specialised PPE and not available on our website.